dxos/dxos/docs/content/tutorial/introduction.md

 ```

 If you have your app running, stop it and start it again so it takes the new changes above.
 You are ready to go!

+---
+> To keep the tutorial simple, we are going to omit the imports of React and its respective hooks during the sections, so don't forget to import them yourself.